 But if you don’t have a habit of checking your emails for typos, spelling errors, and other mistakes, you’ll easily come off as unprofessional and that’s something that can erode your authority.

 It’s a good idea to install Grammarly or another writing assistant to check your emails, but don’t forget to always double-check every single word you write.
-No matter how advanced these tools are, they can’t spot every mistake, particularly if semantics is involved, so you might end up telling your clients that your “company can asses their marketing strategy.”
+No matter how advanced these tools are, they can’t spot every mistake, particularly if semantics is involved.”

 7. Your Email Templates Are Subpar

-I know how hard it can be when you have to craft email copy, and that’s the reason why many people use sales email templates.
+It can be hard when you have to craft email copy, and that’s the reason why many people use sales email templates.

 There’s nothing wrong with this approach, especially if you’re using the copy which has already brought good results in terms of conversion.